nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The undo/redo mechanism is facilitated by `VersionedAddressBook`.
+It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList`, `commandResultList`, and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedAddressBook#commitInitial()` — Saves the initial address book state (upon initialisation) in its history.
 * `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
 * `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedAddressBook#getUndoneCommand()` — Fetches information about the command that was undone.
+* `VersionedAddressBook#getRedoneCommand()` — Fetches information about the command that was redone.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()`, `Model#redoAddressBook()`, `Model#getAddressBookUndoneCommand()`, and `Model#getAddressBookRedoneCommand()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state, saved with `VersionedAddressBook#commitInitial()`.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, the `CommandResult` of the delete command to be saved in `commandResultList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)